 The American Society of Media Photographers has introduced a new podcast and live broadcast event called ASMP Experts and Masters.
 The program brings candid conversations about the craft, business and the culture of photography between legendary photographers, creatives, thought leaders under the guidance of our rotating hosts.
 It uses a casual discussion format that includes looking at a series of the guest’s images and hearing about the stories behind them.

-Host Tom Kennedy is ASMP Executive Director and is a former multimedia editor of The Washington Post and Director of Photography at The National Geographic.
-Host Luke Copping is an editorial and commercial photographer and current Chair of the ASMP National Board of Directors.
+Host Tom Kennedy is ASMP Executive Director and a former multimedia editor of The Washington Post and Director of Photography at The National Geographic.
+Host Luke Copping is an editorial and commercial photographer and former Chair of the ASMP National Board of Directors.

-Each podcast episode will be live streamed on Facebook from the Facebook page of Photo Brigade (with just under 38,000+ followers) and the podcast will be available afterward on Adorama’s YouTube page (724,000+ followers) and on ASMP’s iTunes Page (brand new!)
+All episodes are on ASMP’s iTunes Page.
+The first several podcast episodes were additionally live streamed on Facebook from the Facebook page of Photo Brigade (with just under 38,000+ followers) and available afterward on Adorama’s YouTube page (724,000+ followers).

 Episode 1: Doug Menuez

 Tom and Luke chat with legendary photographer and director Doug Menuez about the business and technology of photography, his many years documenting the career of Steve Jobs, and what photographers can learn from tech entrepreneurs.
 Learn more about Doug and his work at https://menuez.com/about/.